Murder of Peter Weinberger

-As was required by law at the time, the Federal Bureau of Investigation (FBI) was required to wait for seven days before they had the jurisdiction to involve themselves in the investigation into the Weinberger kidnapping.
+As was required by law at the time, the Federal Bureau of Investigation (FBI) waited for seven days before they had the jurisdiction to involve themselves in the investigation.
 The investigation took approximately six weeks, during which state and federal authorities reviewed millions of documents and public records in their attempt to locate the identity of Weinberger's kidnapper.
 The investigation led to the arrest of then-31-year-old Angelo John LaMarca, who eventually confessed to kidnapping and abandoning Peter Weinberger due to mounting debts and financial difficulties.
 While LaMarca claimed to have abandoned Weinberger alive, investigators found Weinberger dead from asphyxia, with starvation and exposure being contributing factors.

-During his highly-publicized trial in Nassau County, New York, LaMarca attempted to attribute the murder to a state of temporary insanity caused by stress around his financial problems.
+During his highly publicized trial in Nassau County, New York, LaMarca attempted to attribute the murder to a state of temporary insanity caused by stress around his financial problems.
 He was convicted of first degree murder and kidnapping and sentenced to death.
 After spending over eighteen months on death row, LaMarca was executed in Sing Sing Prison's electric chair in 1958.

-Subsequent to the case, then-President Dwight D. Eisenhower signed legislation to reduce the Federal Bureau of Investigation's waiting period in kidnapping cases from 7 days to 24 hours.
+Subsequent to the case, President Dwight D. Eisenhower signed legislation to reduce the Federal Bureau of Investigation's waiting period in kidnapping cases from 7 days to 24 hours.

 Perpetrator

 Angelo LaMarca was born in New York on April 13, 1925.
-On July 31, 1943, he was drafted to serve in World War II; his enlistment papers state that he had "dependents" at that time but was single, that he worked in the manufacturing of "paper goods," and that the most advanced education level he attained was attendance at grammar school.
+On July 31, 1943, he was drafted to serve in World War II; his enlistment papers state that he had "dependents" at that time but was single, that he worked in the manufacturing of "paper goods", and that the most advanced education level he attained was attendance at grammar school.

 Angelo LaMarca married Donna LaMarca on June 6, 1946.
 They had two children together, a boy named Vincent and a girl named Vivian; at the time that LaMarca received his death sentence, Vincent was 9 years old, and Vivian was 5.

 In 1954, LaMarca was arrested for his participation in a bootlegging operation that also involved his father, Vincenzo, and his younger brother, Joseph, as well as two other men who were not related to LaMarca.
 The group set up an illegal still capable of producing 500 gallons of bootleg whiskey.
 Following their arrests, all five were charged with operating a still and possessing mash, the latter of which was a federal offense.
 LaMarca received a 90-day suspended sentence along with a year of probation.
 The documents filed in relation to LaMarca's probationary period would play a significant role in his capture for the Weinberger kidnapping.